News on field service management and optimization

 And what about lunch breaks?
 It’s a debated topic:

-• If the employee remains available during this break (on-call, waiting instructions), it may be counted as working time.
+• If the employee remains available during this break (on-call, standby instructions), it may be counted as working time.

 • Otherwise, it remains an unpaid break.

-Why Comply with Break Time Regulations in the Field?
+Why Comply with Break Regulations in the Field?

 One could say “because it’s the law,” and stop there.
-But that would ignore some very real consequences:
+But that would overlook some very concrete consequences:

 • Financial penalties in the event of a labor inspection.